raftario/raftario/README.md

 - tracing
 - language implementations

-please refrain from contacting me about web3 or ai i am not interested and will report your email domain as spam
+please refrain from contacting me about web3 or ai i am not interested and will report as spam